unixorn/sysadmin-reading-list/README.md

 - [gsudo](https://github.com/gerardog/gsudo) - In a pinch, this allows you to run a certain command as Administrator, without running an console session.

 ## Other Resources

-Packetlife has some great cheat sheets and posters [here](https://packetlife.net/library/cheat-sheets/) for a lot of applications (`wireshark` and `tcpdump` for example) and networking principles.
-Well worth a look, even if you think you know the apps in question.

 ### Free Services